Boater critically injured in northeastern Florida shark attack | Gephardt Daily

 The Nassau County Sheriff’s Office Marine Unit received a distress call at about 11:15 a.m.
 EDT Friday while patrolling coastal waters in northeastern Florida.

-Officials for the sheriff’s department said its marine unit responded and found a man in a boat bleeding from a “severe bit to his right arm” and rushed him to a nearby boat ramp.
+Officials for the sheriff’s department said its marine unit responded and found a man in a boat bleeding from a “severe bite to his right arm” and rushed him to a nearby boat ramp.

 A helicopter airlifted the victim to a local hospital to treat his injuries.